FranDes/Frandestein_keyboard/README.md

 * Various wires taken from an old SCART cable

 ## Building process
-Before building the keyboard, I made two little schemes to be sure to wire everything correctly.
+Before building the keyboard, I made two little schemes to wire everything correctly.
 Given that my previous wireless keyboard was a CRKBD, I followed its wiring so that I didn't need to flash a new firmware.

 Here are the schemes (_dall'alto_ and _dal basso_ mean _top view_ and _bottom view_):